romakmaharjan/Event-attendent-participate-record-PHP-CRUD/README.md

 ### Note:
 - In this readme Please ignore my grammertical mistake. my english is not good. and my main purpose for this crud is for beginner who want to learn core php crud website.This is web developer we all are learner and perfect. so keep learning keep exploring.
 Thank you....(Please review of code...)
+- Please learn the conecpt of how session and cookies works on website.And if you learn all these things other remaining things will easy you to learn and understand.so do more practice it..